 At present, while the policy has been established, our Board of Directors does not yet include any independent members and therefore no one has been appointed to the Nominating and Corporate Governance Committee.
 As a result, our Chief Financial Officer, Manu Ohri, must present information regarding a proposed related-party transaction to our Board of Directors.
 Under the policy, where a transaction has been identified as a related-party transaction, Mr. Ohri must present information regarding the proposed related-party transaction to our Nominating and Corporate Governance Committee, once the same is established, for review.
 The presentation must include a description of, among other things, the material facts, the direct and indirect interests of the related parties, the benefits of the transaction to us and whether any alternative transactions are available.
-To identify related-party transactions, our Nominating and Corporate Governance Committee Governance Committee will take into account the relevant available facts and circumstances including, but not limited to:
+To identify related-party transactions in advance, we rely on information supplied by our executive officers, directors and certain significant shareholders.
+In considering related-party transactions, our Nominating and Corporate Governance Committee will take into account the relevant available facts and circumstances including, but not limited to:

-- whether the transaction was undertaken in the ordinary course of our business; - whether the related party transaction was initiated by us or the related party; - whether the transaction with the related party is proposed to be, or was, entered into on terms no less favorable to us than terms that could have been reached with an unrelated third party; - the purpose of, and the potential benefits to us from the related party transaction; - the approximate dollar value of the amount involved in the related party transaction, particularly as it relates to the related party; - · the related party's interest in the related party transaction, and - any other information regarding the related party transaction or the related party that would be material to investors in light of the circumstances of the particular transaction.
+- whether the transaction was undertaken in the ordinary course of our business; - whether the related party transaction was initiated by us or the related party; - whether the transaction with the related party is proposed to be, or was, entered into on terms no less favorable to us than terms that could have been reached with an unrelated third party; - the purpose of, and the potential benefits to us from the related party transaction; - the approximate dollar value of the amount involved in the related party transaction, particularly as it relates to the related party; - the related party's interest in the related party transaction, and - any other information regarding the related party transaction or the related party that would be material to investors in light of the circumstances of the particular transaction.